Simulation-based Inference via Langevin Dynamics with Score Matching: Empirical Analysis

 \subsection{Bayesian Monotonic Regression}

 We consider the Bayesian monotonic regression with Bernstein polynomials proposed by \citet{mckay2011variable}.
-Since this model has a tractable likelihood, we compare all approximated posteriors against the Gibbs posteriors.
+Since this model has a tractable likelihood, we compare all approximated posteriors against the {Gibbs sampling posteriors}.
 Additionally, as the true score is available, we evaluate the accuracy of estimated score under different implementation and a comprehensive comparison is provided in \Cref{sec:mono_reg_comp}.
-In \Cref{fig:score_direction} we already show that the localization step is critical for learning the right Langevin direction in this high-dimensional example.
+In \Cref{fig:score_direction} we have shown that the localization step is critical for learning the right Langevin direction in this high-dimensional example.

-Following \citet{mckay2011variable}, we consider i.i.d. observations $\{(x_i, y_i): i = 1,...,n\}$ generated by the following process $y_i = \text{tanh}(4x_i+2) + \varepsilon_i, \text{ with } x_i \iid \text{U}(0, 1),\, \varepsilon_i \iid \mN(0,0.1^2)$ for every $i=1, \ldots, n$.
+Following \citet{mckay2011variable}, we consider i.i.d. observations $\{(x_i, y_i): i = 1,...,n\}$ generated by the following process $y_i = \text{tanh}(4x_i-2) + \varepsilon_i, \text{ with } x_i \iid \text{U}(0, 1),\, \varepsilon_i \iid \mN(0,0.1^2)$ for every $i=1, \ldots, n$.
 We set $n=1\,000$ and approximate the true function by Bernstein polynomials of order $M=10$, which leads to 11 parameters $\beta=(\beta_0, \ldots, \beta_M)^T$.
 The prior is set to be uniform on $[-5,5]\times[0,1]^M$ and the resulting posterior is truncated normal.
 Details on the polynomials and the true posterior are provided in \Cref{sec:mono_reg_details}.

-We plot the observed data and the corresponding true score in the high-posterior region of one experiment in \Cref{fig:mono_reg_truth}.
-Compared to the prior range, the posterior is highly concentrated in a small region.
-Thus the localization step is essential as we show in \Cref{fig:score_direction} and LMC is extremely helpful in exploring the parameter space.

-Since we are approximating a function in the example, for each experiment, we evaluate $y$ at $x \in \{0.00, 0.01, \ldots, 1.00\}$ ($101$ points), and obtain posterior predictive distribution of $y\mid x$ using the approximated posterior draws of $\theta$.
-We exclude the estimation bias and instead compute the Kolmogorov–Smirnov (KS) distance \citep{massey1951kolmogorov} and the 1-Wasserstein (W1) distance between the conditional distribution from the approximated posteriors and the Gibbs posterior.
+Since we are approximating a function in the example, for each experiment, we evaluate $y$ at $x \in \{0.00, 0.01, \ldots, 1.00\}$ ($101$ points), and obtain posterior predictive distribution of {$p(y\mid x)$} using the approximated posterior draws of $\theta$.
+We exclude the estimation bias and instead compute the Kolmogorov–Smirnov (KS) distance \citep{massey1951kolmogorov} and the 1-Wasserstein (W1) distance between the conditional distribution from the approximated posteriors and {the posterior from Gibbs sampling}.
 For each test, the final statistics is averaged over all $101$ $x$ values.